jennjwang/swe_prod_survey/README.md

 # Developer Productivity Survey Application

-This directory contains a Streamlit-based survey application for studying the impact of AI on developer productivity.
+A Streamlit-based survey application for studying the impact of AI on developer productivity.
+Participants complete a multi-issue study where AI assistance is randomly assigned per issue (2 with AI, 2 without).

 ## 📁 File Structure